 The domain still needs to be verified.

-We’ll inform you in the domain “Status” section when it’s done.
+We’ll inform you in the “Status” section when the domain is verified.
 Until then, you’ll see the “Verifying” status.
-This can take up to a couple of hours to complete.
-You’ll receive an email notification when the domain is verified.
+This can take up to a few hours.
+You will receive an email notification when the domain is verified.

-The message in the app after verifying will look like this:
+The message in the app after verification will be as follows:

-As soon as the domain is verified, you need to set up forwarding to HelpDesk from an email address that you will use as your “reply-to” address.
-Otherwise, you won’t be able to see replies sent by your customers in HelpDesk.
+As soon as the domain is verified, you must set up forwarding to HelpDesk from the email address you’ll use as the reply address.
+Otherwise, you will not be able to see the responses sent by customers in HelpDesk.

 Setting up a HelpDesk domain

-Another option for changing your HelpDesk email address from the one with your license number is to set up a new domain provided by us.
+Another option to change your HelpDesk email address from the one with your license number is to set up a new domain provided by us.
 This option is useful if you don’t want to set up your own domain.

 This way, for example, your domain name will look like this:

-First, go to “Inboxes” settings and click on “Add domain” and choose “Provided by HelpDesk”.
+First, go to settings, choose the “Email addresses” section, click on the “Add domain” button, and choose the “Provided by HelpDesk” option.

-Write your new domain name, and click on “Add”.
+Enter your new domain name and click on the “Add” button.

-You need to also choose a team and, optionally, an agent that will be auto-assigned when a ticket arrives at that email address.
+Going back to your forwarding address settings, after adding the address description, you need to select a team and, optionally, an agent who will be automatically assigned when a ticket arrives at that email address.

 By default, your tickets will be assigned to the “Default team.”

-You can check how your name and address will look in the requester’s inbox by clicking on the “Preview” button.
+If the setup is completed, you can check out how your name and address will look in the requester’s inbox by clicking on the “Preview” button.

 What address will your recipient see?

-Below, we’ve described which address will be displayed to your recipient based on how you have configured your domain.
+See what address will be displayed to the recipient depending on how you’ve configured your domain.